 Drawbacks of a platform

 - Only components (before production) or finished goods (after production) can be checked this way.
 Therefore it is necessary to do an on-site inspection when the manufacturing cycle has started and when there is still time to implement corrective actions.
-In some cases, catching problems at the end means production has to be launched again, for replacement!
+In some cases, catching problems at the end means production has to be launched again, for a replacement!

 - Another big drawback is that the factory does not see what is accepted or refused.
 It means they can’t adjust production for the next order, little by little over time.
 They can’t train their operators based on the inspectors’ feedback.

 - Hiding the QC process from the manufacturer can also create bad feelings.
-If the defects are just below the limit (often based on a random sampling on the platform), it’s accepted.
+If the defects are just below the limit (often based on random sampling on the platform), it’s accepted.
 The week after, they are just above the limit, and the whole batch is rejected.
 The supplier is entitled to ask for clear justifications.

 - Setting up a warehouse to receive the goods, reserving the option to send them back to the supplier, and also being able to ship them afterwards, requires a good organization.
 Many suppliers are not comfortable (or flat-out refuse) this delegation of responsibility.
 Depending on the country (for example, China and its VAT rebate system), this can be a BIG headache.

-- The platform should be as close to the factory as possible, while being close to a port.
+- The platform should be as close to the factory as possible while being close to a port.
 If not, transport might cost you time and money.

 - Depending on the country (in Bangladesh, for example), the only solution might be to work with one forwarder.
 It limits your options, and you might pay too much for some warehouse space and a few QC rooms.

-My conclusion is that platform inspections is a good option for large buyers who have regular shipments, who also visit the factory during production, and who have unusual/difficult requirements with regards to packing and shipments.
+My conclusion is that platform inspections are a good option for large buyers who have regular shipments, who also visit the factory during production, and who have unusual/difficult requirements with regards to packing and shipments.